dmorris95/Blog-Comment-CI-CD/README.md

-Welcome to the Blog Comment applciation.
+Welcome to the Blog Comment application.
 This application showcases the use of GitHub Actions and building a pipeline for an application to Vercel